 The Appropriate Reaction to a Penalty

 First, check your messages in Google Search Console to find out if your site received a manual action for outbound linking.
-If you were penalized, the best solution is to call out things naturally.
+If you were penalized, then the best solution is to call out things naturally.
 For example, wherever you’ve linked to a product you’re reviewing, you should:

 - Explain in the article the relationship with the company supplying the item to be reviewed.

 - Add rel=”nofollow” to links to the product supplier within the article itself.
 Many plugins exist for the popular CMS’s to enable on-the-fly editing of nofollow on links at the article/publishing level.

 Search engines see the internet as a connected entity.
 If you suddenly nofollow all of your outbound links, then it makes your site appear reclusive.
 It also hurts the sites you’re linking to that are natural links, relevant to your subject matter, and qualified to receive your vote of confidence.